- Excellent camera

 5.1-inch; 1440 x 2560 pixels (QHD or 2K); 577ppi; Super AMOLED; Gorilla Glass 4

 The 5.1-inch screen on the Samsung Galaxy S6 is truly brilliant and definitely one of the best screens we’ve seen on a mobile phone.
-Only the LG G3 can match it for sharpness, but the Super AMOLED panel on the S6 is cut above in other respects.
+Only the LG G4 and Galaxy Note 4 can match it for sharpness, but the Super AMOLED panel on the S6 is cut above in every other respect.

-Compared to the HTC One M9, the Galaxy S6’s screen is much brighter and more vibrant, though the M9’s lower, Full HD (1080p) screen looks almost as sharp.
+Compared to most LCD-screened phones the Galaxy S6’s screen is more vibrant, though Full HD (1080p) screens look just as sharp unless you start looking at the screen from a couple of inches away.
 The S5’s screen is just as vibrant as the S6, but the S6 produces cleaner, more natural whites.
 Whites look slightly blue on the S5, while the S6 looks closer to the iPhone 6, which is the best in this department.

 Related: Samsung Galaxy S6 vs S6 Edge